4est-is-Forrest/square-iron/content/docs/Inbox Common Module/primary-functions.md

 **Obtain the client name and generic user name associated with that client.
 Get their "sys_id's" via JSON.**

-In this context, this particular customer has multiple clients under it and so tickets must be created under those specific clients (for billing purposes).
-Using specific users is not possible when using these client codes (this why the 'watchlist 'field is necessary)
+In this context, this particular customer has multiple clients under them and so tickets must be created under those specific clients (for billing purposes).
+Using specific users is not possible when using these client codes (this is why the 'watchlist 'field is necessary) so a generic user associated with every client code must fill the required user field.
+Conveniently, for the vast number of these client codes, the generic user's name always follows the listed format above.

         #Values Obtained
         ticketBody= 'From: ' + email + '\nSent: ' + datetime.strftime(m.receivedtime, '%Y-%m-%d %H:%M:%S') + '\nTo: ' + m.to + '\nCC: ' + m.cc + '\nSubject: ' + m.subject + '\n\n' +  m.body